 1. Choose Your Productive Hours

 We all have our productive hours where we are more charged up to finish a task.
 For some, it could be early morning, and for others, it may be late evening.
-The idea is to make the right use of time to understand the different aspects of life in synergy.
+The idea is to properly use the time to understand the different aspects of life in synergy.
 It could be anything from your health priorities to family commitments.
 Technology has given us this perk to work from anywhere and stay connected virtually.
-Therefore, the better we make the right use of it, the more satisfactory work-life we would experience.
+Therefore, the better we make the proper use, the more satisfactory work-life we would experience.

 2. Create A Routine

 Create a routine that works for you.
 Equally, distribute your tasks so that you do not create confusion for yourself.
-If you do not have an organized approach to work-life integration, you may end up creating more problems than harmony.
+If you do not have an organized approach to work-life integration, you may end up having more problems than harmony.
 Also, keep a time frame to finish a particular task and be equally involved while you are at it.
 This will clear your head and help in not building unnecessary stress.
-Worry about an unfinished task while you will pick up your kid from school is no good work-life integration.
+Worrying about an unfinished job while picking up your kid from school is no good work-life integration.

 3. Don't Forget To Unplug

 There is no one size fits all approach when it comes to work-life integration.
-According to the book, Leading Your Life, You Want: Skills For Integrating Work And Life, one must create an attention chart for the four aspects of life (work, home community, self) and direct goals for each of them.
+According to the book, Leading the Life You Want: Skills For Integrating Work And Life, one must create an attention chart for the four aspects of life (work, home community, self) and set direct goals for each of them.

-It comes from the sense of awareness and how much time you want to dedicate in each for better work-life integration.
-Give priority to each one of them, setting one-day goals for each of them.
+It comes from the sense of awareness and how much time you want to dedicate to better work-life integration.
+Give priority to each aspect, setting one-day goals for each of them.
 The choice of goals and time allotment to each vary from person to person based on their needs.

 5. Understand Productivity